Korean War Legacy Project

 Military Allowances during Korean War

-When Nelson Ladd was drafted into the war, he was paid $88.50 a month.
-By the time he came home as a Corporal, he earned $135 plus 50$ in overseas pay.
-Nelson Ladd said he earned enough to buy his first car for $1,600 and he gave money to his family.
+When Nelson Ladd was drafted, he recalls earning $88.50 a month.
+By the time he returned home as a corporal, his pay had increased to $135, along with an additional $50 in overseas pay.
+As a result, he was able to save enough money to purchase his first car for $1,600, while also helping to support his family.

 Tags: Civilians,Front lines,Home front,Living conditions,Pride